BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 A. The system is able to handle any interruptions to gaming by recovering the system to the pre-interrupted states upon restoration
-B. Players are not disadvantaged in any way due to unforseen interruption as all games are statefull and are restored to their previous state
+B. Players are not disadvantaged in any way due to unforeseen interruption as all games are stateful and are restored to their previous state
-C. In the event that a critical unforseen failure causes the game logic to output values outside of the game range, the game can be reset and re-ran
+C. In the event that a critical unforeseen failure causes the game logic to output values outside of the game range, the game can be reset and re-ran
-D. In the event of an unrecoverable error, the game can be voided and fees refunded to players
+D. In the event of an unrecoverable error, the game can be voided, and fees refunded to players

 ### RTS 10B